SalomePlatform/adao/doc/en/ref_algorithm_UnscentedKalmanFilter.rst

-A difference is made between the "unscented" Kalman filter taking into account bounds on the states (the variant named "2UKF", which is recommended and used by default), and the "unscented" Kalman filter conducted without any constraint (the variant named "UKF", which is not recommended).
+A difference is made between the "unscented" Kalman filter taking into account bounds on the states (the variant named "2UKF", which is recommended and used by default), and the canonical "unscented" Kalman filter conducted without any constraint (the variant named "UKF", which is not recommended).

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst